wifisensing/PicoScenes-Manual/source/utilities.rst

             Reloading iwlwifi module ...

 #. array_status: list all PCI-E connected Wi-Fi NICs
-    As discussed in :ref:`specify_nic`, PicoScenes uses ID system to refer to the specific Wi-Fi NICs. ``array_status`` shows the PhyPath, DevId, PhyId, [MonId], Device MAC address(changeable), Hardware MAC address(unchangeable), Carrier Frequency, Bandwidth and Model description for each NIC.
-The default parameter is `all`, which lists all NICs.
+    As discussed in specify_nic, PicoScenes uses an ID system to refer to the specific Wi-Fi NICs. array_status shows the PhyPath, DevId, PhyId, [MonId], Device MAC address(changeable), Hardware MAC address(unchangeable), Carrier Frequency, Bandwidth and Model description for each NIC.
+The default parameter is all, which lists all NICs.
 The following is a sample output:
     .. code-block:: bash

         csi@csi-System:~$ array_status